 The Program is available to Shawnee residents 62 years of age or older or persons with disabilities.
+Beginning January 1, 2015, the age eligibility requirement for Senior Citizens will change from 62 years of age to 65 years of age.
+This change will not affect eligibility requirements for persons with disabilities.
 Disability is defined as having a record of a physical or mental impairment that substantially limits one or more major life activities or being regarded as having such impairment as defined by the Americans with Disabilities Act.
-Residents, who are otherwise ineligible, but who are temporarily disabled and are unable to drive, are also eligible for limited participation.
+Residents who are otherwise ineligible but who are temporarily disabled and are unable to drive are also eligible for limited participation.
 Temporarily disabled residents must provide a physician’s letter indicating the duration of the disability and a statement they are unable to drive.

 Outside the Service Area

 Rides outside the service area are not part of Shawnee CityRide.
-If a rider has a destination outside the City limits or to somewhere other than the Shawnee Mission Hospital Complex or to the Merriam Nutritional Center, the rider is responsible for paying any additional charges that may be incurred with 10/10 Taxi.
+If a rider has a destination outside the City limits or to somewhere other than the Shawnee Mission Hospital Complex or to the Merriam Nutritional Center (and the Johnson County Transit Center beginning January 1, 2015), the rider is responsible for paying any additional charges that may be incurred with 10/10 Taxi.

 Calling for A Ride

 The service is available seven days a week, 24 hours a day, including holidays.
 It is suggested that riders call 10/10 taxi at (913) 647-0010 45 minutes prior to needing a ride and give the pick-up address and the address of the planned destination.
 Riders with a location west of Lackman may need to schedule a pick-up at least one hour in advance.

 Handicap Accessible Vehicle